Riverdale (American TV series): Chilling Adventures of Sabrina

 In September 2017, it was reported that a live-action television series based on the comic series Chilling Adventures of Sabrina was being developed for The CW by Berlanti Productions and Warner Bros.
 Television, with a planned release in the 2018–2019 television season.
 The series, featuring the Archie Comics character Sabrina Spellman, would be a companion series to Riverdale.
 Lee Toland Krieger directed the pilot, which was written by Aguirre-Sacasa.
 Both are executive producers along with Berlanti, Schechter, and Goldwater.
 In December 2017, it was reported that the project had moved to Netflix under a new title.
 In January 2018, CW president Mark Pedowitz noted that, "at the moment, there is no discussion about crossing over" with Riverdale.
-Aguirre-Sacasa added that no crossovers were planned initially so that each series could establish "their own identities and own set of rules".
-Filming for first season began on March 19, 2018, just as filming of the second season of Riverdale concluded, which allowed the same crew members to work on both series.
+Aguirre-Sacasa added that no crossovers were planned so that each series could establish "their own identities and own set of rules".
+Filming for the first season began on March 19, 2018, just as filming of the second season of Riverdale concluded, which allowed the same crew members to work on both series.

 Sabrina's town, Greendale, is introduced in the second season of Riverdale.
 Following that, several references to the two cities are made regularly in the two series, visually or with dialogue.
 In the first season of Chilling Adventures of Sabrina, Moses Thiessen reprises his role as Ben Button from Riverdale during an episode.
 In the episode "Chapter Sixty-Seven: Varsity Blues" from the fourth season of Riverdale, Ty Wood reprises his role as Billy Marlin from Sabrina.

-In episode "Chapter Twenty-Three: Heavy Is the Crown" from the third part of Sabrina, the teenage witch and her cousin visit Riverdale in search for a crown that was owned by Benjamin Blossom, an ancestor of Cheryl.
+In the episode "Chapter Twenty-Three: Heavy Is the Crown" from the third part of Sabrina, the teenage witch and her cousin visit Riverdale in search for a crown that was owned by Benjamin Blossom, an ancestor of Cheryl.
 On their way, they pass the town sign.
 On its back, Jughead Jones spray painted the message "JJ Wuz Here", his signature.
 Three episodes later, a member of the Southside Serpents is attacked by Hilda Spellman.